 I highly recommend cooking beans from scratch, especially if you have an Instant Pot or other electric pressure cooker.
 With an Instant Pot, you don’t have to soak beans (though sometimes I still do because it can help minimize those aforementioned farts), and you don’t have to babysit the pot to make sure the beans don’t burn.

 Black beans are best in Latin-inspired dishes, IMO.
-I like to make my own spicy refried black beans with pre-cooked or canned black beans.
-Just follow this easy recipe to see for yourself.
+I like to make my own spicy refried black or pinto beans with pre-cooked or canned beans.
+You can check out how to do that in these pantry tacos or pantry quesadillas!

 These are mellow, soft white beans that are quite versatile.
 They have a very creamy texture, which is great for making bean dips and purées.
 When I get tired of the usual hummus, I simply substitute cannellini beans for chickpeas for a white bean hummus.